gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp/_index.md

 * [Microsoft Entra ID (Azure AD)]({{< relref "azure-ad" >}})

-## What Stroom needs from the provider
+## What Stroom Needs From the Provider

 Stroom is a confidential OAuth 2.0 client using the authorization code flow.
 To register it with a provider you need the following.